Zakir Hossain Raju

 Zakir Hossain Raju (জাকির হোসেন রাজু) is a Bangladeshi academic, film critic, and filmmaker.
-He serves as a member of the Bangladesh Film Certification Board, a member of the Expert Committee of the Bangladesh Film Archive, director of the King Sejong Institute, Bangladesh, and head of the media and communication department at Independent University, Bangladesh (IUB).
+He serves as a member of the Bangladesh Film Certification Board, a member of the Expert Committee of the Bangladesh Film Archive, director of the King Sejong Institute, Bangladesh, and professor of the media and communication department at Independent University, Bangladesh (IUB).
 He also served as NETPAC jury chair for the Asian cinema category at the 80th Venice International Film Festival, the International Film Festival Rotterdam, and the Tallinn Black Nights Film Festival.

 Early life and academic career

 Raju was born and raised in Dhaka, Bangladesh.
 He obtained his bachelor's and master's degrees in mass communication from the University of Dhaka.
 Later, he earned his Ph.D. in cinema studies from La Trobe University in Australia.
 Throughout his academic career, Raju has held various positions, including Research Fellow at Transparency International Bangladesh in 2005, Ford Foundation, ASIA Fellow at the University of Malaya in Kuala Lumpur in 2007, and curriculum advisor for Wawasan Open University in Malaysia from 2011 to 2012.
 Currently, he teaches at Independent University, Bangladesh (IUB).